 The Association of American Publishers (AAP) is the largest trade organization representing commercial, digital learning and education and professional publishers alongside independents, non-profits, university presses and scholarly societies.
-We represent the industry's priorities on the protection of intellectual property rights and worldwide copyright enforcement, freedom to read and publish, digital and new technology issues, funding for education and libraries, tax and trade and literacy.
+We represent the publishing industry’s legislative, regulatory, and trade priorities regionally, nationally and worldwide.
+These include copyright and related intellectual property rights, piracy and enforcement strategies, digital growth and related business models, funding for education and libraries, fair tax and trade policies, and freedom of expression and literacy debates.

 The association creates programs, services and member benefits focused on four sectors—Trade, Higher Education, PreK-12, and Professional and Scholarly publishers.